mikependon/RepoDB.NET/pages/references/genericrepository.md

 #### Key Take-aways

-- The transaction argument is needed in every methods in order for you to enable the Unit of Work (UOW).
-- The cache key argument is needed in the case you need to cache the result.
-- The interface is needed for dependency injection.
+- The dependency injection must happened only in derived repository.
-- The singleton registration is needed for caching and connection persistency.
+- The async methods must be provided in all methods.
-- The method names would be targetted to the entity.
+- The unit-of-work activity must be on the derived repository (not base).
 - The repository must be short and precise on its purpose.